 πŸ“ Exercise M4.04#

 In the previous Module we tuned the hyperparameter C of the logistic regression without mentioning that it controls the regularization strength.
-Later, on the slides on πŸŽ₯ Intuitions on regularized linear models we metioned that a small C provides a more regularized model, whereas a non-regularized model is obtained with an infinitely large value of C. Indeed, C behaves as the inverse of the alpha coefficient in the Ridge model.
+Later, on the slides on πŸŽ₯ Intuitions on regularized linear models we mentioned that a small C provides a more regularized model, whereas a non-regularized model is obtained with an infinitely large value of C. Indeed, C behaves as the inverse of the alpha coefficient in the Ridge model.

 In this exercise, we ask you to train a logistic regression classifier using different values of the parameter C to find its effects by yourself.